gbmhunter/blog/content/programming/microcontrollers/psoc/components/index.md

 While the PSoC 3 and 5/5LP microcontollers have dedicated UART, I2C and SPI modules, in the PSoC 4 they are all bundled together in a _Serial Communication Block (SCB)_.

-{{< img src="psoc-creator-scb-component-as-uart-example-topdesign.png" width="307px" caption="A screenshot of a SCB block in the 'TopDesign.cysch' file in PSoC Creator.
+{{< img src="psoc-creator-scb-component-as-uart-example-topdesign.png" width="307px" caption="A screenshot of a SCB block in the `TopDesign.cysch` file in PSoC Creator.
 This SCB block is configured as a UART." >}}

 The SCB can be either configured graphically at compile time or by using code at runtime to operate as a UART, I2C or SPI module.